Frequently asked questions about the mobile skills unit are presented below.

 If you would like further information, please contact Lynn Hardie, MSU Project Officer, on 01382 425735 or email firstname.lastname@example.org

 No-one comes with the Mobile Skills Unit; it is the responsibility of the Host/Venue to take care of the Unit during the visit.
 We have an experienced driver who will deliver and set up the MSU including connecting the power supply; after this is completed he will then hand over the keys to a nominated host at the venue who will take responsibility during the visit.
 This includes setting up/packing away all the equipment required each day and general cleaning

 A small team of professionals at the venue will be responsible for coordinating the sessions onboard the unit as a direct response to their educational requirements.
-The CS MEN Office assists by providing skills packs and information regarding the equipment.

 You will be able to book an education session with the team responsible for coordinating the visit to your area.
 Please contact the CS MEN Office if you are unsure who to contact and we will assist you.

 This can be discussed once we have received your request, but most visits are scheduled for one to two weeks in one location as this has proved to be the optimal length of visit.

 We are asking every professional who takes part in an educational session to complete an evaluation form which includes thoughts on the MSU and on the sessions attended.
 We use this feedback to assess if the MSU has been successful in meeting educational needs.

 There is currently a PhD research study being conducted on the impact of the MSU entitled "The use and impact of a mobile clinical skills and simulation facility in remote and rural Scotland – a realist synthesis and realist evaluation".

 Yes, and it's equipped with all that's needed to run Heartstart courses.
 There are 2 x Little Annes and 1 x Little Junior as well as a set of 10 Mini Annes (inflatable CPR manikins) on the MSU for community training.